Paul Jones (singer): The Blues Band: 1979–2022

+1980s

 In autumn 1982, Jones took over the lead part of Sky Masterson from Ian Charleson in Richard Eyre's company in his celebrated production for the National Theatre of Guys and Dolls that had begun in February that year at the Olivier Theatre.
 He then led the same cast as Macheath in Eyre's production of The Beggar's Opera by John Gay at the Cottesloe Theatre.

+In 1984/85, he appeared in the West End and touring musical Pump Boys and Dinettes.

 After an initial run of three programmes in 1985, he started presenting a series for BBC Radio 2 on rhythm and blues on 10 April 1986, later to be known as The Blues Show, which became a fixture in the schedules for 32 years.
 He played the harmonica on his programme's Radio 2 jingle.

-In 1987 he starred as Fred/Petruchio with Nichola McAuliffe as Lilli/Kate in the Royal Shakespeare Company's successful production of Kiss Me Kate both at the Royal Shakespeare Theatre, Stratford-upon-Avon, and the Old Vic Theatre, London.
+In 1987, he starred as Fred/Petruchio with Nichola McAuliffe as Lilli/Kate in the Royal Shakespeare Company's successful production of Kiss Me Kate both at the Royal Shakespeare Theatre, Stratford-upon-Avon, and the Old Vic Theatre, London.

+1990s

-From 1990 to 1993, he starred as the title character of Uncle Jack, a children's programme on BBC 1, which also featured Fenella Fielding as Jack's adversary; The Vixen.
+From 1990 to 1993, Jones starred as the title character of Uncle Jack, a children's programme on BBC 1, which also featured Fenella Fielding as Jack's adversary; The Vixen.
+His character was Jack Green, an environmentalist and undercover agent for MI5, who with his family are on a mission to save the planet.

+The Manfreds

+In 1991, Jones formed the Manfreds with most of the original members of Manfred Mann, to both celebrate McGuinness' 50th birthday and a new Manfred Mann compilation album.
+This new band did not include Manfred Mann himself, meaning they couldn't tour under the name and "The Manfreds" was born.
+Jones still tours in the Manfreds with McGuinness and d'Abo.